AtlasPilotPuppy/spark-streamingsql/README.md

 Our **spark-streamsql** provides:

-1. SQL support on both streaming and table data with extended time-based aggregation and join.
+1. SQL support on both streaming and table data with extended time-based windowing aggregation and join.
 2. Easy mutual operation between DStream and SQL.
 3. External source API support for streaming source.